-What does a typical campaign look like?
+What does a typical Campaign look like?

 Phase 1 is Spring.
 The Campaign map is hidden by the fog of war.
 You are dropped into an unknown, deadly environment.
-This world is filled with the ruins of ancient castles, abandoned mines and haunted villages – which you have to explore to scavenge for weapons, tools and the resources to start building fortifications.
+This world is filled with the ruins of ancient castles, abandoned mines and haunted villages – which you have to explore to scavenge for weapons, tools, and the resources to start building fortifications.

 Phase 2 is Summer.
 The Hunger starts to infect the creatures.
 Resources become scarce.
-Your team claims an abandoned quarry and must fight to keep it.
+Your guild claims an abandoned quarry and must fight to keep it.
 You use the stone to build an ancient keep, then use it as a staging area to attack your neighbors.